-Mrs. Johannah Taylor has been granted a divorce by Judge Armstrong from Frank A. Taylor on the ground of cruelty
+Mrs. Johannah Taylor has been granted a divorce by Judge Armstrong from Frank A. Taylor on the ground of cruelty.

-An attachment suit was filed in the district court yesterday by Alonzo Kes-ler against L. E. Casady to recover the sum of \$1,650 alleged to be due for money advanced to defendant by plaintiff on Nov.
+An attachment suit was filed in the district court yesterday by Alonzo Kes-ler against L. E. Casady to recover the sum of \$1.650 alleged to be due for money advanced to defendant by plain-tiff on Nov.
 14, 1890.

-The Salt Lake Building & Manufac-turing company has filed suit in the district court against Robert Breunsbach et ux, to foreclose a lien for \$185.52 alleged to be due for material and services rendered by plaintiff in the con-struction of a house for defendants.
+The Salt Lake Building & Manufac-turing company has filed suit in the district court against Robert Breuns-bach et ux, to foreclose a lien for \$185.52 alleged to be due for material and ser-vices rendered by plaintiff in the construction of a house for defendants.

-Failure to support is the ground upon which ida A. Woolley is seeking a di-vorce from Ashbel D. Woolley, whom the married in this city on Dec.
-12, 1875, more than 27 years ago.
-Mrs. Woolley alleges that for more than a Year past her husband has failed to past her husband has failed to provide her with the common neces-safles of life.
-They have two children, aged 26 and 19 years.
+Failure to support is the ground upon Failure to support is the ground upon which lda A. Woolley is seeking a di-vorce from Ashbel D. Woolley, whom the married in this city on Dec.
+12, 1878, more than 27 years ago.
+Mrs. Woolley alleges that for more than a year past her husband has failed to provide her with the common neces-failes of life.
+They have two subdam They have two children, ries of life. aged 26 and 19 years.

-The United States of America is plaintiff in a suit brought in the fed-eral court to compel the Rocky Moun-tain Bell Telephone company to pay into the national treasury the sum of \$,315 alleged to be due for poles cut likegally on government land in Idaho, and sold to the company.
-There are \$,315 poles involved in the suit, and it is alleged that they were cut between s alleged that they were cut between Oct.
+The United States of America is The United States of America is plaintiff in a suit brought in the fed-eral court to compel the Rocky Moun-tain Bell Telephone company to pay into the national treasury the sum of \$,315 alleged to be due for poles cut illegally on government land in Idaho, and sold to the company.
+There are \$315 poles involved in the suit, and it is alleged that they were cut between Oct.
 17, 1898, and July 2, 1902.
+The Western Brain, Sum

-The Western Pacific Railroad company has filed condemnation proceed-ings in the federal court against Ed-ward T. Ashton to condemn a piece of land needed for a right of way west from Sait Lake.
-The land is described as beginning 11 rods south of the south-west corner of lot 6, block 51, piat C, Sait Lake City survey, thence east nine rods to Jeremy street, thence south five rods, thence west nine rods, thence north five rods to place of beginning. has filed condemnation proceed-
+The Western Pacific Rallroad com-pany has filed condemnation proceed-ings in the federal court against Ed-ward T. Ashton to condemn a piece of land needed for a right of way west from Sait Lake.
+The land is described es beginning II rods south of the south-west corner of lot 6, block 51, piat C, Sait Lake City survey, thence east nine rods to Jeremy street, thence south five rods, thence west nine rods, thence hence west nine rods, thence north five rods to place of beginning.